ncs7/Role-of-Al-Additions-in-Secondary-Phase-Formation-in-CoCrFeNi-High-Entropy-Alloys/README.md

 # Role-of-Al-Additions-in-Secondary-Phase-Formation-in-CoCrFeNi-High-Entropy-Alloys
-Contains SQS structure files and cluster correlations used in this publication
+Extension of the Supporting Information of this publication.
+Contains SQS structure files and cluster correlations used in DFT calculations.